tatumio/tatum-php/docs/Api/FungibleTokensERC20OrCompatibleApi.md

 **1 credit per API call**

- Get the number of the fungible tokens minted on a specific smart contract (the `contractAddress` path parameter in the request endpoint URL) that a blockchain address holds.
+ Get the number of the fungible tokens minted on a specific smart contract (the <code>contractAddress</code> path parameter in the request endpoint URL) that a blockchain address holds.

  This API is supported for the following blockchains: